 Eight plays 442 yards, also with a downhill tee ball.
 This time, the trouble on the second is on the right hand side with some deep rough and bunkers protecting a fairly narrow green.
 After these two holes, be glad to move on.

 The back nine moves away from the freeway and seems even more isolated than the front--if that's possible.
 It also brings water into play on several holes, but lacks the sizeable ravines that populate the front nine.
 I'd hardly describe them as two completely separate nines--but it calls for a different set of playing strategies.

-Par three number eleven's a good example.
+The par-3 11th hole is a good example.
 199 yards and slightly downhill, water hugs the right side of the green and the left is protected by a steep bunker and deep rough.

 Arnold says "Looking at the hole, it's hard to realize that to make the green, you really want to bring it in from the right.
 Most people bail left, and that's not a good place to be either."
 I certainly found that out -- I chipped from the left rough onto the green--and the ball kept rolling, right into the water.

 Sixteen might be considered Oak Valley's signature hole.
-523 yards from the back, it's a visually impressive par five with a downhill tee shot to a wide fairway.
+Just over 520 yards from the back, it's a visually impressive par 5 with a downhill tee shot to a wide fairway.
 The second provides an inviting chance to go for the green in two.
 Water protects the left side of the approach and the green, and there's a large mound on the right, as well as a bunker.
 Standing in the fairway, the green looks tiny in contrast to the hazards.
 It'll see how much nerve you have.
 If you choose the lay-up option, there's a chance for a bump up third.
 Probably the wise choice given the risk/reward possibilities here.